 Understanding Cofactors: The Unsung Heroes of Nutrient Absorption

-What are Cofactors in Supplements?
+What are Cofactors in Supplements

 Imagine cofactors as the "helper vitamins, minerals or enzymes".
 They assist in transforming one substance into another, like sidekicks helping superheroes.
 These helpers are essential for making the most in converting and using nutritional components efficiently.
 When you take supplements, cofactors make sure your body can use the nutrients effectively.

-Types of Cofactors
+What Types of Cofactors Exist?

 Cofactors come in different types, like minerals (such as magnesium and zinc) and vitamins (such as B or C).
 Each type of cofactor partners with specific enzymes to help speed up chemical reactions in your body.
 This teamwork is crucial for your metabolism and overall health.
 Think of cofactors as the best friends of enzymes, always there to make sure everything goes as planned and runs smoothly!